tarsmachine/tarsmachine.github.io/index.md

 ### Intro

-[Pensieve](http://ios.pensieves.co/) is an iOS app that extracts the details from screenshots like text, links, and makes it searchable and clickable.
+[Pensieve](http://ios.pensieves.co/) is an iOS app that extracts text, links from your screenshots, and makes it searchable and clickable.

 ---